xfiveco/generator-chisel/README.md

     - `app.js` - main JavaScript application file where other modules are imported
     - `greeting.js` - a sample JS module, delete or replace this one with your functionality
   - **templates** - Twig templates
-    - `base.twig` - base layout which is extended in other templates
+    - `layouts/base.twig` - base layout which is extended in other templates
     - `template.twig` - a template from which the other pages are generated
     - `*.twig` - separate twig page templates
 - **index** - images and styles for the project index